tomackl/laundry/README.md

 - `heading`: Will use the data contained within the cell as a section heading made up of a title (column heading) and a paragraph (cell contents).

 - `photo`: Inserts one or more photos (images) into the paragraph.
 Multiple images can be added by including them in the `sectioncontains` column.
 The `photo` column heading is used to provide a file path to the directory containing the files.

+    - _New in 2019.0.4_: Including the photo's file extension is not required.
+The app will sequence through a number of popular formats before providing an error message to the standard output and adding the error message to the output document.

 #### `sectioncontains`
 This contains one or more of the column names used in the `data` worksheet.
 Multiple column names can be used with `table` using  `sectiontypes` provided the are separated by `new lines` (alt + enter) in the cell, or commas.  `new lines` are the preferred method.